G1_DinoLab_Ebook

 8. The frog hops by skips of 5.
 Show the frog’s path with arrows.

 9. Numbers increase by 5 each time.
-Fill in the missing numbers
+Fill in the missing numbers.

 10. Fill in the numbers to create a multiplication sentence.
+One is done for you.

 How many legs do the cows have?